timbolaj/Expense-sheet/README.md

 ## Expense Sheet

-A web app that allows a user to calculate their expenses for their chosen time period.
+A web app that allows a user to calculate their expenses for their chosen time period and subtract that total from their income.
 Built with ReactJS and styled with Sass.
+Includes elements of responsive design principles.

 ## Getting Started